 The paving over vaults shall be laid according to specifications of DDOT for surface paving and shall conform to established grades.
 All coverings shall be flush with pavement, and have a roughened surface to provide a non-slip surface to persons passing over them.
-Pavements over vaults shall be laid at the expense and risk of the owner of abutting property (DCMR 12A-3202.9.2.4).
+(DEM-31.2.1.1).